exasol/test-db-builder-java/doc/user_guide/user_guide.md

 ### Creating Virtual Schemas

 Virtual Schemas have lots of parameters when you create them.
-That's why you need a builder in order to make one via the TDDB.
+That's why you need a builder in order to make one via the TDBJ.

 ```java
 final VirtualSchema virtualSchema=factory.createVirtualSchemaBuilder("THE_VIRTUAL_SCHEMA")